Vantiq/vantiq-extension-sources/jmsSource/README.md

 ## Publish Statements

-In order to send messages to either a queue or a topic, a VAIL Publish statement must be used.
-The Publish statement will have three parameters: *message*, *queue/topic*, *JMSFormat*.
+In order to send messages to either a queue or a topic, a VAIL PUBLISH statement must be used.
+The PUBLISH statement will have three parameters: *message*, *queue/topic*, *JMSFormat*.
 The *message* parameter is simply the message to be sent.
 The next parameter is either *queue* or *topic*, depending on which type of destination you are sending the message to.
 The value of this parameter is the name of the given queue/topic.
-Finally, the last parameter is the *JMSFormat*, which specifies the JMS Message
-Type that will be used to send the message.
-If no custom Message Handler was implemented, the three values that we currently support are "TextMessage", "MapMessage", and "Message".
+Finally, the last parameter is the *JMSFormat*, which specifies the JMS Message Type that will be used to send the message.
+If no custom Message Handler was implemented, the three values that we support are "TextMessage", "MapMessage", and "Message".
 The "Message" type does not have any message body, so no message parameter is needed.
-The following two examples show how to send all three supported message types.
+The following three examples show how to send all three supported message types.

 ### Sending Text Message ###